 During the summer months, there are plenty of options flying to and from Ibiza.
 Here we review our Club Europe (British Airways’ fancy word for business class) flight from Ibiza to London City Airport.
-So what was flying British Airways Embraer Business Class experience like?
-Was it worth the extra we paid for it?
+So what was the business class experience like?
+Was it worth the extra we paid?

 Flight No: BA8462